alibori/laravel-api-resource-generator/README.md

 This command will generate a new resource for the given model name with the properties defined in the model.

-If you want to set the array keys of the resource as *camelCase*, you can use the `--camel-case`, you will be prompted to do it.
+If you want to set the array keys of the resource as *camelCase*, you will be prompted to do it.

 For example, for the model named `User` you will get the following resource: